faisalmemon/ios-crash-dump-analysis-book/markdown/Symbolification.md

 icdab_planets.app.dSYM/Contents/Info.plist
 ```

-It is just the DWARF data normally put into the debug binary but copied into a separate file.
+It is just the DWARF data normally put into the intermediate `.o` files but copied into a separate file.

 From looking at our build log, we can see how the DSYM was generated.
 It is effectively just `dsymutil path_to_app_binary -o output_symbols_dir.dSYM`\index{command!dsymutil}